habibcomsats/NVFlare/docs/user_guide/overview.rst

 Introduction
 ************

-NVIDIA FLARE utilizes provisioning and admin clients to reduce the amount of human coordination involved to set up a federated learning project.
+[BLINDED] FLARE utilizes provisioning and admin clients to reduce the amount of human coordination involved to set up a federated learning project.
 A provisioning tool can be configured to create a startup kit for each site in an encrypted package.
 These packages can then be delivered to each site ready to go, streamlining the process to provision, start, and operate federated learning with a trusted setup.